madhyastha/neurohackweek2017/_episodes/01-first-part.md

 ### Why do we want to use cloud computing, particularly in neurohackweek?

-AWS is handy for many reasons.
-First, you are probably used to having your own computer on your desk, ready for when you need it.
+AWS is useful for many reasons.
+First, you are probably used to having your own computer, ready for you when you need it.
 If you have had the experience of sharing a large cluster with others, you know what it is like to have to submit a job and wait for it to execute.
 You feel happy if it completes before you've forgotten what